 by Agatha Christie

-Ten strangers are invited to a remote island, where they are systematically accused of past crimes and then mysteriously murdered, leading to a tense and chilling game of survival as they try to figure out who the killer is before it’s too late.
+At first, ten strangers are invited to a remote island.
+Soon after arriving, they are systematically accused of past crimes, and one by one, they begin to die under mysterious circumstances.
+As the tension escalates, a chilling game of survival unfolds, with each guest desperately trying to figure out who the killer is before it’s too late.

 Book | E-book | Audiobook